 Keep in mind this tax topic doesn't mean you made a mistake or did anything wrong when filing.
 It simply means your return is being processed and has yet to be approved or rejected.

 Why might my tax return take longer to process?

-- Injured spouse claim
+- Making an Injured Spouse claim

 - Application for an Individual Taxpayer Identification Number (ITIN) attached